Ladvien/ladvien.github.io/_posts/2018-04-17-google-vision-api-raspberry-api.md

 });
 {% endhighlight %}

-This code grabs the API key environment variable and creats a program constant from it.
+This code grabs the API key environment variable and creates a program constant from it.

 ```
 const API_KEY = process.env.GOOGLE_CLOUD_VISION_API_KEY